Stories from Naoh’ra Rabntah

 “Complain all you want.
 I’ll trade you anytime.”

-Lucy set her wine down with a casual clink.
 “You boys be safe out there, alright?
-I’m not doing your paperwork.”
+I’m not doing your paperwork,” Lucy said.

 Ben nudged Matt’s leg with his foot.
 “You know Matt.
-Everyone goes home with Captain Rosfield.”
+Everyone goes home with Captain Hartfield.”

 He simply shrugged.
 “That’s what they pay me for.”